xujinlai/CUGThesis/README.md

 The Template is modified from the universal thesis template in USTC.
 Thanks very much for their effort in the template.

 # Intro
 Please use \Xelatex for compiling the files.
-Maybe TextLive is better for the template, because I didn't test the availability when using MikTex.
+Maybe TexLive is better for the template, because I didn't test the availability when using MikTex.

 Needed Files:
  * cugthesis.cls: all in one style class.